Are you looking for a low-cost way to heat up a room?

 - No Toxic Emissions — These heaters run on electricity which means there are no toxic emissions that can get into the air, including carbon monoxide.
 This makes ceramic heaters a safe alternative to heating your home instead of using gas or propane heaters.

-- Safer for Children — Since these heaters are equipped with so many safety features, including cool-touch housing, overheating protection, and tip-over protection, you won’t have to worry about burns or other injuries when children are around these appliances.
+- Safer for Children — Since these heaters are equipped with so many safety features, including cool-touch housing, overheating protection, tip-over protection, and a grille that covers the heating element, you won’t have to worry about burns or other injuries when children are around these appliances.

-- Cost — These heaters have a low upfront cost.
-You can spend anywhere from $20 to $100 depending on what size room you need to heat and the features you want it to include.
+- Cost — These heaters have a low upfront price.
+You can spend anywhere from $20 to $100 depending on what size room you need to heat and the features you want the unit to include.
 The best part, however, is that these devices more than make up for their initial investment.
 Ceramic heaters can drastically reduce your heating and electricity bills, all while making your home warm and cozy.

 Ceramic Heater Safety Tips

-Even though most ceramic heaters manufactured today have built-in safety features, there are a few tips you should still follow to lower your chance of a hazard:
+Even though most ceramic heaters manufactured today have built-in safety features, there are a few tips you should make sure to follow to lower your chance of a hazard:

 - Always Place on a Stable Flat Surface — Placing your ceramic heater on an uneven surface increases the chances of it not working properly or tipping over and causing a fire.
 If it comes with the tip-over safety feature, it has to be on a stable flat surface to even run.